cpp-examples-room/insertion_sort/README.md

 It supports the macOS and Linux systems.

 ## Tools installing
-You need install Xcode Command Line Tools (macOS) and then run the next command:
+You need install Xcode Command Line Tools (macOS) and run the next command:

 ```bash